 My Azores Sailing experience was one that I will never forget.

-I have been sailing plenty of times in my life, but only once in the Azores.
-And it was a great day out on the water.
-It had everything you could ask for in a sailing trip.
+I have been sailing plenty of times in my life, but my first time sailing in the Azores was pretty special.
+It was a great day out on the water and had everything you could ask for in a sailing trip.
 (Unless of course you want bad weather and huge waves!)
 But it really was a great day thanks to the weather, the dolphins, the whales, and the beautiful view of the coastline.